Twin Falls Recreation Site features four camping spots, two pit toilets,

 Twin Falls Recreation Site near Smithers BC Canada

-2. A look at one of the camping pads to the left of where we took the
+2. A look at one of the camping spot to the left of where we took the

-Camping Pad at Twin Falls Recreation Site near Smithers British Columbia
+Camping Spot at Twin Falls Recreation Site near Smithers British Columbia

 3. Here is a map of Twin Falls trail.
 The tricky climbing section is